0xbythesecond/azure-cloud-detection-Part-1-/README.md

 <h2>In this lab, we will walk through following:</h2>

-Configure and Deploy Azure Resources such as Log Analytics Workspace, Virtual Machines, and Azure Sentinel.</li>
+- Configure and Deploy Azure Resources such as Log Analytics Workspace, Virtual Machines, and Azure Sentinel.
-Implement Network and Virtual Machine Security Best Practices.</li>
+- Implement Network and Virtual Machine Security Best Practices.
-Utilize Data Connectors to bring data into Sentinel for Analysis.</li>
+- Utilize Data Connectors to bring data into Sentinel for Analysis.
-Understand Windows Security Event logs.</li>
+- Understand Windows Security Event logs.
-Configure Windows Security Policy Settings.</li>
+- Configure Windows Security Policy Settings.
-Utilize KQL to query Logs.</li>
+- Utilize KQL to query Logs.
-Write Custom Analytic Rules to detect Microsoft Security Events.
+- Write Custom Analytic Rules to detect Microsoft Security Events.
-Utilizing MITRE ATT&CK to map adversary tactics, techniques, detection, and mitigation procedures
+- Utilizing MITRE ATT&CK to map adversary tactics, techniques, detection, and mitigation procedures

+I want to thank and credit the persons at Cyberwox Academy for creating this lab as I stepped through each of these portions of their lab that was created.

 #